USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 Is It Hard to Get Hired at USPS?

-As long as you have a clean driving record, a relatively clean criminal record, and get a decent score on the exam, you shouldn’t have too much trouble getting a job at USPS.
+As long as you have a clean driving record, a relatively clean criminal record, and a decent exam score, you shouldn’t have too much trouble getting a job at USPS.

 From what current USPS employees say, it’s not getting the job that’s difficult, but rather keeping it.

-Working at USPS (especially as a mail carrier) can mean long hours, an unpredictable work schedule, and lots of physical demands.
+Working at USPS (especially as a mail carrier) can mean long hours, an unpredictable work schedule, and many physical demands.

-Still, if you’re able to deal with the less appealing aspects of the job, you’ll have a well-paid, secure position with benefits.
+Still, if you can deal with the less appealing aspects of the job, you’ll have a well-paid, secure position with benefits.

-To know more, you can also read our posts on USPS pre-hire list, USPS 90 day probation, and USPS seasonal job.
+To know more, you can also read our posts on USPS pre-hire list, USPS 90-day probation, and USPS seasonal jobs.

 Photo of author